London’s Best Retro Spots For A Vintage Weekend

 Four Quarters Arcade Bar, Various Locations

-For a fancy evening of retro gaming, while indulging in cocktails, the Four Quarters Arcade Bar is high on the list of places to visit.
+For a fancy evening of retro games, while indulging in cocktails, the Four Quarters Arcade Bar is high on the list of places to visit.
 With three locations in London – Peckham, Elephant and Castle, and Hackney – there is plenty of opportunity to scratch an arcade itch.

 Games differ per location, but there are many blasts from the past to explore and enjoy at any of them.
 Players can expect to find arcade classics such as Frogger, Guitar Hero, House of the Dead, Pac-Man and Tetris at the Four Quarters.